 Designed to Evolve represents our credo to value products that adapt to change.
 People change in circumstance, tastes, and desires, so should the stuff we buy.
 This Darwinian quality extends to not only the functionality of the product itself, but to its place within its competitive category.
 Such projects, over time, are expected to rise to become the “apex predator” of their respective marketplace by means of their superiority and practicality.

 Good products are designed with the end in mind.
-Ideally, that end is a long time away, at least for the core of the product.
-Accessories or replaceable parts should be designed to take advantage of existing or proprietary means for recycling, repurposing, or even peer-to-peer trading.
-When it comes time to finally say goodbye to a product, the landfill should be the last place it winds up having been designed with an end-of-life plan in mind.
+The DFL design process purposefully makes plans for all components to be recycled, repurposed, or even peer-to-peer traded.
+When it comes time to finally say goodbye, components should be biodegradable, however the landfill is the last place it should end up – because it was designed with an end-of-life plan in mind.